PythWare/Cleanrot-Editor/README.md

 Cleanrot Editor currently can view and display G1M models as well as supports modding them in their G1M state.
 You can also see live changes with a preview display so you can visually see the changes as you mod.
 It supports all G1Ms whether they're character models, troop models, item models, building models, etc.

-It's not ready to release yet but when it is the repository will be updated.
 Barouhcruz Editor will handle G1A/G2A modding, so essentially an animation Editor.

 # Mod Potential

-You'll have the same potential as Skyrim modders that used Bodyslide, the goal of Cleanrot Editor is to make G1M modding easier.
-Meaning new custom bodies, changed proportions, etc.
+You'll have even higher potential than Skyrim modders for body modding that used Bodyslide but whereas Bodyslide was predominantly for female models, Cleanrot is for ALL G1Ms.

 # Credits